Comics, the Children and Childishness

 How do connotations of, and interactions with, childishness compare across comics for children, crossover comics and comics for adults?

-What kind of impact can different publication contexts and formats have on notions of childishness?
+What kinds of impact can different publication contexts and formats have on notions of childishness?

 How can such reflections on childishness in comics benefit from insights on comictuous (see Beineke) corpora including children’s drawings, outsider art, doodles, and the more institutionalized visual and popular arts?